-Tuesday Cloudy.
-Medium (60%) chance of showers, most likely in the morning and afternoon.
-Light winds becoming W/NW 15 to 25 km/h during the day then becoming light during the evening.
-Possible rainfall: 0 to 1 mm Chance of any rain: 60%.
+Saturday Cloudy.
+Medium (60%) chance of showers, most likely in the day time.
+Light winds becoming E/SE 15 to 25 km/h during the afternoon then becoming light during the evening.
+Possible rainfall: 0 to 2 mm Chance of any rain: 60%.

-Wednesday Partly cloudy.
-Light winds becoming N/NE 15 to 20 km/h during the morning then turning E during the evening.
-Possible rainfall: 0 mm Chance of any rain: 10%.
+Sunday Partly cloudy.
+Slight (30%) chance of a shower.
+Winds SE and light increasing to 15 to 20 km/h during the morning.
+Possible rainfall: 0 to 1 mm Chance of any rain: 40%.

 ACT Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|